alexis-amoyo/COP-4530-Project-1/README.md

 For this assignment you will implement a templated class NSequence (New Sequence).
 It is similar to Vector but with a different set of member functions.
 NSequence can take a primitive data type as its item, such as int, string, or other class types, such as IntCell as discussed in class.

+# Overview
+The objectives of this project include the following:
+• Get refreshed with C++ features;
+• Get familiar with using function and class templates; and
+• Demonstrate your understanding of recursion and algorithmic complexity.